 The earlier you start working on your application, the more time you’ll have to perfect your statement.
 It can feel like a long task and one you’d probably rather put off.
 But not leaving yourself enough time could result in errors, not enough detail, and a piece of writing that doesn’t show your full potential.

 Take your time.
 And don’t rush.
 The perfect personal statement will take more than a couple of hours.
 It’ll take more than a couple of days.
 Try to take a break from it so when you return, you do so with fresh eyes.
-UCAS have set a deadline of 31 January 2024.
+Remember: if you are applying through UCAS, the submission deadline is 31 January 2024.
 But your school or college may have given you their own deadline too.

 2. Understand why you’re writing it.
 And who’ll be reading it.